Why Food Safety Audits are Important

 While most food poisoning cases can be traced back to poor food handling practices, it is a process that is completely manageable with the inspection checklists available in Nimonik’s app.
 It can track everything in the kitchen, ranging from temperatures, storage and hygiene practices, in order to avoid the possibility of putting food’s safety at risk.

-Since quality management and food safety is of the utmost importance, utilizing an auditing system that can provide real-time assessment is a great advantage.
+Since quality management and food safety is of the utmost importance, utilizing a food safety auditing system that can provide real-time assessment is a great advantage.
 Rather than looking through historical data and safety records, an auditing app will give you the ability to address any gaps on a day-to-day basis.

 “Audits are also a good time to foster communication within the organization.
 Engaging with employees in interviews provides a multitude of viewpoints and is an opportunity to promote a sense of ownership and buy-in within the organization – this can go a long way in building a strong food safety culture.”